Eyemole/the-sound-of-emotions/README.md

 1. Place any EEG data (2 x n_samples matrix, saved as a .mat file) in the data/eeg_data folder.
      - You can see the preprocessing for the EEG data in this repository in the emotions_as_audio.ipynb file.
 Unfortunately, the raw EEG file can't be added here since it's huge, but you can download it free of charge [here](http://headit.ucsd.edu/studies/3316f70e-35ff-11e3-a2a9-0050563f2612/)
 2. Place instrument samples in the data/music_data/{instrument folder name} folder.
-Instrument folders will be mapped to frequency bands in alphabetical order.
-Each instrument folder should contain at least one .wav sample - preferably the samples will be ordered as notes on the chromatic scale, but anything goes, as long as they go up in pitch (i.e sample 2 has higher pitch than sample 1)
+Instrument folders will be mapped to frequency bands in alphabetical order (i.e the first folder in data/music_data will correspond to the first frequency band you defined and so forth).
+Each instrument folder should contain at least one .wav sample - anything goes, as long as they go up in pitch (i.e sample 2 has higher pitch than sample 1).
+The number of samples can be different for each instrument.
 3. Open the eeg_to_music_instruments.m script (requires Matlab, sadly), play around with the parameters and run it
 4. Your freshly baked Eyebomination will be delivered to the output folder.
 Enjoy?